This text is translated into Russian by google automatic human level neural machine.

 The situation worsened when, in July last year, the international arbitration court in The Hague in its ruling did not recognize the "historical rights" of China to the disputed waters of the South China Sea.
 A number of countries, including the United States and Japan, made recommendations to Beijing to recognize this decision.
 However, China resolutely dismissed these councils and demanded not to interfere in its internal affairs.

-Tensions between Japan and China intensified last summer, when Chinese government vessels, despite diplomatic protests from Tokyo, made a number of visits to the sea around Senkaku (Diaoyu), which Japan considers its territorial waters.
+Tensions between Japan and China escalated last summer when Chinese government ships, despite diplomatic protests from Tokyo, made a series of calls into the sea area around Senkaku (Diaoyu), which Japan considers its territorial waters.

 In order to prevent unforeseen clashes between the Japanese Self-Defense Forces and the Chinese army, Tokyo and Beijing agreed in 2007 to establish a special mechanism for communication between the armed forces of both countries.
 However, until now the agreement remains unrealized - all because of the same territorial conflict around Senkaku (Diaoyu).